-A hospital’s ability to accurately communicate and coordinate care is a key part of disaster preparedness, for both rural and urban healthcare facilities, states The U.S. Department of Health & Human Services.
+A hospital’s ability to accurately communicate and coordinate care is a key part of disaster preparedness for rural and urban healthcare facilities, states The U.S. Department of Health & Human Services.

-In many natural disaster scenarios, rural communities and the hospitals who support those communities can often experience a disadvantage when it comes to communicating and coordinating care.
+In many natural disaster scenarios, rural communities and the hospitals that support those communities can often experience a disadvantage in communicating and coordinating care.
 A rural community’s remote location, coupled with other possible factors like dated travel and communication infrastructures, pose barriers most urban hospitals may not need to consider.

 1. Dedicated system management that removes pressure from internal IT staff.

-From a general operations perspective, and even in times of disaster, when behind-the-scenes EHR tasks are managed externally it allows internal IT personnel to focus on more pertinent issues.
+From a general operations perspective, and even in times of disaster, when behind-the-scenes EHR tasks are managed externally, internal IT personnel can focus on more pertinent issues.